top of page

 DOES IT MATTER WHO PAYS FIRST AND WHO PAYS SECOND?

-If your employer offers a retiree program that allows you to maintain employer health benefits, enrolling in Medicare Part B can help you avoid the late enrollment penalty.
-Although this is not advisable.
+If your employer offers a retiree program that allows you to maintain employer health benefits, enrolling in Medicare Part B can help you avoid the late enrollment penalty, although this is not advisable.

 Upon retirement, if you decide to retain both Medicare and employer coverage, Medicare Part B will take on the primary role, making your employer plan a secondary payer of medical bills or secondary insurance.

-SHOULD I ENROLL IN MEDICARE PART D IF I AM KEEPING MY EMPLOYERS GROUP HEALTH INSURANCE?
+SHOULD I ENROLL IN MEDICARE PART D IF I AM KEEPING MY EMPLOYER'S GROUP HEALTH INSURANCE?

-If your employer group health plan prescription benefits are lacking, you can enroll in Medicare Part D as long as you qualify for Medicare Part A. You do not need to have Medicare Part B to sign up for Medicare Part D.
+If your employer's group health plan prescription benefits are lacking, you can enroll in Medicare Part D as long as you qualify for Medicare Part A. You do not need to have Medicare Part B to sign up for Medicare Part D.

 Make sure to compare your employer’s group insurance with the benefits and costs associated with Original Medicare plus a Medicare Supplement (Medigap) plan, and Medicare Part D. Call us if you need help choosing the best healthcare coverage for your needs.